rubenbristian/krown-slider/README.md

 # krown-slider
-Pure CSS Slider sprinkled with a bit of pixie Javascript dust for user interaction
+Lightweight CSS Slider sprinkled with a bit of pixie Javascript dust for user interaction